laurabpaulsen/pyriodic/README.md

-# 🌀 Pyriodic – Plotting and statistics of circular data in Python
+# 🌀 Pyriodic – analysis, visualisation and statistics of circular data in Python